helepli/shepherd-docs/docs/source/what_is_an_environment.rst

 What is an Environment?
 =======================

-An environmnent is an abstraction of a real-life problem.
-Reinforcement Learning can be applied to any problem, as long as clear states and actions can be identified.
+In our Shepherd agent creation section, and in our code exmaple of a client sending observations to the server, we considered CartPole, a very simple simulated environemnt often used by RL researchers and AI students.
+In this section, we go a little further and imagine a real-life task to be solved, controlling a robotic arm, and detail how to abstract this task into an environment able to interact witha  Shepherd agent.
+Note that an environment is in no way a simulator of the robotic arm; it can be viewed as a software bridge between the robot arm and the agent, allowing the agent to observe the current state of the arm, and to send actions to be executed by the arm.
+Reinforcement Learning can be applied to any real-life problem, as long as clear states and actions can be identified, as we describe below.

 How to make an RL environment?
 ------------------------------